Conisbrough: Literature

 Geoffrey of Monmouth wrote about the town, claiming that it had been fortified by Ambrosius Aurelianus, King of the Britons after his victory over the Anglo-Saxon forces of Hengist, that the captive Anglo-Saxon leader Hengist was hacked to pieces by Eldol outside the town walls, and was buried at "Hengist's Mound" in the town.

 In Walter Scott's novel Ivanhoe, 'Coningsburgh Castle' is based on Conisbrough.
 Scott's Coningsburgh is an Anglo-Saxon fortress, based (perhaps knowingly) on the mistaken conclusion that its unique style marked it as a non-Norman castle.
 The great tower is described specifically, so that it is clear that Scott has the Norman version of Conisbrough in mind.

 Earth Centre

 In the mid-1990s, a new tourist attraction, Earth Centre, opened on the nearby site of the former Cadeby Main Colliery.
 It closed in 2005 after it failed to attract the expected number of visitors.
 A leisure centre has been built on the site of the former Denaby Main Colliery.
 In the 2008 drama Survivors, the Earth centre was used as the place Abby was shot and taken in.

 Sporting links

 It has also been a host to the Olympic torch relay for the 2012 London Olympics.

 Yorkshire saw the Grand Départ for the Tour de France in 2014.
 After this, Yorkshire hosted Le Tour de Yorkshire.
 In 2016 the tour came through Conisbrough, passing the famous castle on its way to Doncaster.

+Cultural Links

+In January 2026, Conisbrough officially bid for the title of the UK's first-ever Town of Culture for 2028.
+Backed by local leaders like John Healey MP, the bid highlights the town’s deep historical significance, ranging from the iconic 12th-century Conisbrough Castle and its literary link to Sir Walter Scott’s Ivanhoe to its industrial mining heritage.